-Position Title Rationale Instructiona I Faculty Teacher, Psychologist, Guidance Counselor, Social Worker, Related Service Provider Students will access instruction and services remotely; provided, however, in the event that any specific activities are integral to the performance of an educator's essential job functions, in such instances certain individuals may be required to report in person to the extent necessary.
+Position Title Rationale Instructional Faculty Teacher, Psychologist, Guidance Counselor, Social Worker, Related Service Provider Students will access instruction and services remotely; provided, however, in the event that any specific activities are integral to the performance of an educator's essential job functions, in such instances certain individuals may be required to report in person to the extent necessary.
 Specialized Faculty CSE Chairs Faculty and parents will access support from this subgroup remotely.
 Support Staff Full-Time Teacher Assistant/ Teacher Aide Students will access instruction and support provided by this subgroup remotely.
 Support Staff Full-Time Building Subs (long term) Building subs who are filling a long-term assignment will be asked to telework during a closure.

-To enable all non-essential employees and contractors to telecommute,

-District employees will be guided by The Continuity of Instruction Plan and the District Reentry Plan contained within the District-Wide Safety Plans.
+To enable all non-essential employees and contractors to telecommute, District employees will be guided by The Continuity of Instruction Plan and the District Reentry Plan contained within the District-Wide Safety Plans.
 Teachers will continue to have access to various digital platforms, including, but not limited to:

-District Email Learning Management

-System

-ClassLink Seesaw

-Helpdesk@necsd.ne Frontline t IEP/RtIM Illustrative Math GoMath

-ARC Sonday

-Screencastify Newsela

-Discovery Ed Student Information System

-School Pace

-REQUIREMENT C.
+District Email, Classlink, helpdesk@necsd.net, Illustrative Math, ARC, Learning Management System, Seesaw, Frontline, IEP/RtIM, GoMath, Sonday, Screencastify, Newsela, Discovery Ed, Student Information System, School Pace.

+Requirement C